OS4CSAPI/ogc-client-homework/docs/connected-systems-plan.md

 # 🧭 Implementation Plan: OGC API Connected Systems Client

 This document outlines the step-by-step plan for integrating support for the OGC API - Connected Systems standard into the [`camptocamp/ogc-client`](https://github.com/camptocamp/ogc-client) TypeScript library.
-Development is tracked in [Sam-Bolling/ogc-client](https://github.com/Sam-Bolling/ogc-client) with the intent to contribute upstream via [Issue #118](https://github.com/camptocamp/ogc-client/issues/118).
+Development is performed in [Sam-Bolling/ogc-client](https://github.com/Sam-Bolling/ogc-client) and tracked in [OS4CSAPI](https://github.com/users/Sam-Bolling/projects/1) with the intent to contribute upstream via [Issue #118](https://github.com/camptocamp/ogc-client/issues/118).

-This implementation follows a **Test-Driven Development (TDD)** workflow: each method will be defined by its expected behavior through failing tests before implementation begins.
+This implementation follows a Test-Driven Development (TDD) workflow: each method will be defined by its expected behavior through failing tests before implementation begins.
 This ensures clarity, coverage, and contributor confidence.

 ---